curiouslychris/smooch-docs/slate/source/includes/rest/core/_introduction.md

 The Smooch API is designed according to [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles.

 The API accepts JSON in request bodies and requires that the `content-type: application/json` header be specified for all such requests.
-The API will always respond with a JSON object.
+The API will always respond with a object.
 Depending on context, resources may be returned as single objects or as arrays of objects, nested within the response object.

 The API also facilitates [cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) so that it can be called from a web application.